syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 # Getting Started

 This section explains the steps required to configure the text input layout control with floating label, icons, password toggle, and assistive labels.
-This section covers only the minimal features needeed to get started with the text input layout control.
+This section covers only the minimal features needed to get started with the text input layout control.

 ## Adding text input layout reference